-Capitol Hill Classic Volleyball - 35,000
+Capitol Hill Classic Volleyball -- 35,000

 Destination DC continues to actively solicit business for FY 2026 and beyond.
-At this time, Events DC confirms non-convention events through FY 2025.
+At this time Events DC confirms non-convention events through FY 2025.

-al attendance.
+(1) Annual legacy events () return to full operation by FY 2023 and are shown at projected normal attendance.
 These events will not be duplicated in the lists for FY 2024 - 2025.